 Biography: Dr. Dakroury is Associate Professor and Chair of the School of Social Communication, at Saint Paul University, Ottawa, Canada.
 She is the managing editor of the American Journal of Islamic Social Sciences.
 She is the author of Communication and Human Rights (2009), editor of The Right to Communicate: Historical Hopes, Global Debates, and Future Premises (2009), editor of The Right to Communicate, a special issue of Global Media Journal -- American Edition (Fall 2008).
 She is the winner of the Canadian Communication Association's 2005 Van Horne Award and has been nominated as an honorary expert by the Islamic Resource Bank (IRB), a joint project of the Minaret of Freedom Institute, the Association of Muslim Social Scientists, and the International Institute of Islamic Thought.
-Her publications appear in various journals, including the Journal of International Communication, Media Development: Journal of the World Association for Christian Communication, the American Journal of Islamic Social Sciences, Reconstruction: Studies in Contemporary Culture, the Journal of InterGroup Relations, the American Journal of Islamic Social Sciences, the Global Media Journal -- American Edition, and the Journal of Culture, Language, and Representation among others.
+Her publications appear in various journals, including the Journal of International Communication, the American Journal of Islamic Social Sciences, Reconstruction: Studies in Contemporary Culture, the Journal of InterGroup Relations, the American Journal of Islamic Social Sciences, the Global Media Journal -- American Edition, and the Journal of Islamic Social Sciences, the Global Media Journal -- American Edition, and the Journal of Culture, Language, and Representation among others.